 But if have your eye more on smaller towns, secondary cities, and rural locations, this might not be the best itinerary for you.

 We’re going to start your European adventure with 3 days in London.
 London makes a great starting point for your European itinerary.
 It has a number of international airports to choose from, so getting here is easy, and there are a wealth of sights and cultural attractions to immerse yourself in.
-I lived in London for a number of years, and it’s still one of my favourites cities in the world.
+I lived in London for a number of years, and it’s still one of my favourite cities in the world.

 If this is your first overseas trip and you are coming from an English speaking country, London is a good place to ease yourself into the experience.
 You can acclimate yourself to the time difference and get used to travelling in a new country, without having a language barrier to work with as well.